microsoft/hlsl-specs/proposals/xxxx-experimental-dxil.md

 ### Extension/Experimental Feature Opcode
 Relaxing the restriction that DXIL opcodes are immediate constants would allow a call that returns a value representing a special operation.
 The call creates the value from a feature ID and feature local opcode.
 Unique-ify information could be stored in the call directory or in metadata.

 Pros:
  * Enables vary robust extension system
  * Doesn't consume any of the current opcode space
  * Obvious from reading the DXIL that experimental/extension is being used
 Cons:
- * Transistion from experimental to stable seems quite complicated
+ * Transistion from experimental to stable is non trivial.
+[See here](####stabilizing-with-opcode-subsets)
  * Not integrated into the current system, would require notable dev work
- * Breaks a pretty fundamental DXIL assumptiod
+ * Breaks a pretty fundamental DXIL assumption

 ### Single Specific Experimental Opcode with varargs
 A new opcode class `dx.op.experimental` is introduced which consumes one of the existing core opcodes with the following shape.

 `dx.op.experimental(12345, <opcode set name global>, <specific opcode>, operands...)`

 The opcode set name and specific opcode are just arbitrary values from other parts of the compiled shader.

 Pros:
  * Doesn't consume any of the current opcode space